stereobooster/zipper/Readme.md

 - Fix display "Zipper + tree"
   - need to change order in which nodes (and edges ?) are printed out
-- Zipper for a cycled data structure
+- Fix display for "Cycled tree zipper"
 - Mention combinatorial species
 - Brzozowski derivative
 - refactor list vizualization to use the same viz as tree